Code-Institute-Submissions/my-cv-final/README.md

 - #333333
 - whitesmoke

-They are neutral and minimalistic colours so, that the important information to be found and taken out by the user is easy to spot.
+They are neutral and minimalistic colours so that, the important information to be found and taken out by the user is easy to spot.
 Also, these two colours in the background blend well with the colourful hero image.

 ### Wireframes

-I have used Wireframe.cc to display my first ideas on the basic elements of the page.
-The basic set up has remained the same, in the work section I decided not to include snapshots as they would take too much space.
+I have used Wireframe.cc to draft the basic elements of the portfolio.
+The set up has remained the same however, in the work section I decided not to include snapshots as they would take too much space.
 Some of the titles have changed and, the home and about page have merged to become one.
 You can access my wireframe here: https://wireframe.cc/J59sar

 ## Features